axelvaindal/meteor-event/README.md

 ## DESCRIPTION

-If you have ever worked with some PHP frameworks such as Symphony or Laravel before using Meteor, you must have notice a lot of things are handled thanks to Event Based Declaration.
+If you have ever worked with some PHP frameworks such as Symphony or Laravel before using Meteor, you must have notice a lot of things are handled thanks to event based declarations.

-The idea is simple: you fire an event and you have a class which is able to handle it and process things.
+The idea is simple: you fire an event and you have a class able to handle it and process things.
 This is very useful when you have to process similar treatments in different part of your application whenever something occurs.
 For example, you may have to send a notification email each time a user is doing some specific treatment.